neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 ## Wrapping Up

-Checkout [DeepSparse](https://github.com/neuralmagic/deepsparse) for more details on deploying your sparse models with GPU-class performance.
+Check out [DeepSparse](https://github.com/neuralmagic/deepsparse) for more details on deploying your sparse models with GPU-class performance.